GrahamboJangles/TradeBotPy/readme.md

 - if first order was too long ago, it will slow down pi because of live backtesting
 - if past market hours and holding positions, close them

-# ALMOST DONE:
-- maybe stop using market orders, seem to be losing quite a bit to slippage depending on volitility
-- add a test to see if we actually get filled, and if not, try again
-- add a graph using Alpaca order data and put it underneath the backtesting graph to compare
-- change the wait time until next day to wait for a specific time delta instead of checking every minute

 ## Low priority:
 - correlation graph of bot performance backtest & profit
 - add some additional statistical analysis to the backtesting (STD, # of days up/# of days down)